Zeeeepa/xyops/docs/data-structures.md

 ## User.created

-The UNIX timestamp (in seconds) when the user was created.
+The Unix timestamp (in seconds) when the user was created.

 ## User.modified

-The UNIX timestamp (in seconds) when the user was last modified.
+The Unix timestamp (in seconds) when the user was last modified.

 ## User.language